-Fig. 8 shows the statistical average of residual rms wave-front error removing up to 1170 Zernike and Karhunen-Loève (KL) modes.
-KL modes have been obtained following Roddier method [5] starting from the covariance matrix of 4095 Zernike polynomials.
+Fig. 9 shows the statistical average of residual rms wave-front error removing up to 1170 Zernike and Karhunen-Loève (KL) modes.
+KL modes have been obtained from Ref.
+[5] (M. Kasper's code, ESO).
 The relative behavior between the Zernike and KL curves is in good agreement with the theory [6].
 Numerical values are reported in Table 4.
 The simulation produces conservative results with respect to theory regarding the 1170-Zernike fitting error (4%).
-The simulation underestimates the Kolmogorov low order modes of about 8% due to the nature of the FFT algorithm that tends to produce a finite outer-scale L0.
-The 8% error is compatible to a value of L0=4.5-6.0 km instead of infinity [7][8].
-Because L0 is expected to be less then 100m the simulation gives conservative results (with respect to the expected L0) even in the low-order regime.
+The simulation underestimates the Kolmogorov low order modes of about 8% due to the nature of the FFT algorithm that tends to produce a finite outer-scale L_0 .
+The 8% error is compatible to a value of L_0 =4.5-6.0 km instead of